Dear reader: This article contains links to products and services that I may be compensated for, at no extra cost to you.

 We begin with Pinglin and Wulai districts of New Taipei City, then head to Yilan County on the east coast of Taiwan, and finally to destinations much further south.

 Are you a tea geek, or want to learn more about Taiwan’s unique tea culture?
-Then head directly to Pinglin.
-This district of New Taipei City is home to one of the world’s largest tea museums, and is famous for its delicately melon-flavored Baozhong tea.
+Then head directly to Shiding and Pinglin.
+These districts of New Taipei City are home to one of the world’s largest tea museums and famous for the delicately melon-flavored Baozhong tea.

 Start in Pinglin village, where you can spend some time in Pinglin Tea Museum.
 Next, hop on a bike and cycle the Beishi Creek Fish Watching Trail (北勢溪觀魚步道) past picturesque tea fields.
 Before heading back to Taipei, dine at one of several tea-themed restaurants, which specialize in all manner of tea-infused dishes, or check out the town’s little Old Street.

-For something really special, head to Shiding Bagua Tea Plantation (石碇八卦茶園), an incredibly beautiful terraced tea plantation with Fei-ts’ui (Feicui) Reservoir in the background (see photo above).
+For something really special, head to Shiding Bagua Tea Plantation (石碇八卦茶園) in nearby Shiding, an incredibly beautiful terraced tea plantation with Fei-ts’ui (Feicui) Reservoir in the background (see photo above).
 The Thousand-Island Lake (千島湖) viewpoint is also nearby.

-Getting from Taipei to Pinglin: Take bus 923 or Green 12 from Xindian MRT station in Taipei.
+Getting from Taipei to Pinglin: Take bus Green 12 from Xindian MRT station in Taipei.
 The buses run roughly every hour.

 Shiding Bagua Tea Plantation and Thousand-Island Lake viewpoint are not easy to get to.
 If you get off at the right stop on the Xindian to Pinglin bus, you can walk down to them.
 Alternatively, join this tea-focused day tour from Taipei and don’t worry about how to get there.